 Two-thirds of B2B marketers use Search Engine Marketing to promote their content, while just over half have got on board with promoted posts (52%) or social ads (51%).
 Marketers tend to say that these are the most effective channels, too.
 The big outlier, though, are Content Discovery tools.
 Just 14% of marketers use them, but 45% say they really work – far more than those that use traditional methods like print (31%) or banner ads (29%).

 Want more great insights for your content marketing campaign?
-Download your FREE ebook, the B2B Content Creation Masterclass.
+Download the B2B Content Creation Masterclass below.